maiertech/design-system/README.md

 ## Use

 Even though this library uses [styled-system](http://jxnblk.com/styled-system/) under the hood, it is not necessary to understand the styled-system API to use its components.
 You can think of styled-components and styled-system as implementation details which you can levarage if you want or simply ignore.
-Neither are peer dependecnies.
+Neither are peer dependencies.

+## Development

+Run Storybook locally with

+    yarn start

+while you develop.
+Use Storybook to develop components in isolation.
+In order to run screenshot tests, while Storybook is up and running, run

+    yarn test

+in a separate terminal.